RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 -   The *ab-initio* protocol extends the refinement protocol considerably, and is intended for cases where no information is available about the peptide backbone conformation.
 It simultaneously folds and docks the peptide over the receptor surface, starting from any arbitrary (e.g., extended) backbone conformation.
 It is assumed that the peptide is initially positioned close to the correct binding site, but the protocol is robust to the exact starting orientation.

--   PIPER-FlexPepDock is designed for cases where no binding site is known, starting with a receptor in PDB format and a peptide sequence only.
+-   PIPER-FlexPepDock is designed for cases where the binding site is unknown, starting with a receptor in PDB format and a peptide sequence only.
 A set of fragments representing the peptide conformational ensemble is rigid body docked to the receptor and further refined to high resolution with the Refinement protocol.

 Algorithm
 =========